Rapid Asynchronous Plurality Consensus: Plurality Consensus with Two Choices

 Clearly, $\sum_{\C{j}}c_j = n$.
-In the following we will omit the floor and ceiling functions for simplicity and readability reasons.
+In the following we will omit the floor and ceiling functions for the sake of readability reasons.
 First, we start by giving an upper bound on the number of nodes which change their color away from \B. Now recall that \fbb follows a binomial distribution $\fbb \sim B(b,\sum_{C{j} \neq B}\ifrac{c_j^2}{n^2})$ with expected value

 Applying Chernoff bounds to \fbb gives us

 That is, with constant probability at least $1 - \ifrac{1}{e}$ we have